gmac/professional-javascript/part1_basics/intro_to_javascript.md

 This `for` loop has three parts: an iterator, a condition, and an increment.

  - The **iterator** maintains a counter for stepping through array indices.
- - The **condition** determins when the loop has completed and should exit.
+ - The **condition** determines when the loop has completed and should exit.
  - The **increment** advances the iterator at the end of each loop cycle.

 JavaScript arrays provide some handy methods to simplify common `for` loop tasks.
 Research `forEach`, `map`, and `reduce` methods.